Song requests, music through your Twitch chat bot

 feature and use the«Settings»

-button at the right-hand side of the feature to drop-down its menu.
-In the drop-down menu select the«Secondary playlist»
+button on the right-hand side of the feature to open its menu. - In the menu, select the

-option, which will open up the playlist menu. - Find the song you want to adjust the playback position of, and click on the clock-iconed button (labeled as
+option, which will open up the secondary playlist menu. - While in the secondary playlist menu, find the song you want to adjust the playback position for.

 «Set playback position»